 I’m looking through a list of the top 100 movies of all time.
-These lists vary depending on where you look (I’m checking out AFI’s 100 years, 100 movies list), but the basics are the same, and the following concerns apply across the board when it comes to such lists.
+These lists vary depending on where you look, but the basics are the same, and the following concerns apply across the board when it comes to such lists.

-You’ll notice that among 100 great movies, there are only 7 that were released in 1990 or later.
+You’ll notice that among 100 great movies, there are only 7 that were released in the year 1990 or later.

 There’s some truth to this, but really?
 There haven’t been any good movies since the mid-90’s?

-Citizen Kane, which will be in the number 1 slot for almost every list you look at, is a good movie.
+Citizen Kane, which will is in the number one slot for almost every list you look at, is a good movie.
 I enjoyed it when I watched it.
 But was it the best movie ever?
 Hardly.
-For it’s time?
+For its time?
 Could be.
-It changed the industry.
+It changed the industry in many ways.